temporalio/documentation/docs/typescript/how-to-set-the-namespace-for-a-temporal-client-in-typescript.md

   - typescript
 ---

-Set the `namespace` field n the options object.
+Set the `namespace` field on the options object.

 ```ts
 const connection = new Connection();